top of page

 and Seronegative Autoimmune Encephalitis ("SAE") with the public and medical professionals.

-Hashimoto's Encephalopathy/SREAT and Seronegative Autoimmune Encephalitis
+Hashimoto's Encephalopathy/SREAT & Seronegative Autoimmune Encephalitis

 "Dismissing a patient can be one of the gravest errors a neurologist can make."